 12) Ross River virus

 Ross River virus is a mosquito-borne illness common in Australia.
 It results in arthritic symptoms and is not fatal.
-Annually, about 8,000 cases of the disease occur in Australia each year.
+Annually, about 4,000 cases of the disease occur in Australia each year.
 Although this disease is not as deadly as some other mosquito-spread viruses and although it does not affect as many people, the costs of the illness are still high.
-Out of pocket medical costs are approximately $AUD 1,070 for each case.
+Out-of-pocket medical costs are approximately $AUD 1,070 for each case.
 In 2007, Australia paid an estimated total of $4.3 to $4.9 million for Ross River virus cases.
 In addition to the costs of medical treatment and diagnosis, Australia has spent a considerable amount of money on mosquito control to prevent outbreaks.
 In 2004 alone, for example, the government spent $10 million to reduce the mosquito population in Queensland, a state on Australia’s east coast.

 Other Mosquito Costs

 The costs of Dengue fever and mosquito-borne diseases such as yellow fever aren’t the only costs behind these biting insects.
 Each year, mosquitoes injure livestock and animals, resulting in disease and injury for farmers.
 There is some debate about the economic impact of this loss, but one estimate has suggested as much as $61 million dollars may be lost annually in the United States due to the impact of mosquitoes on livestock.
-Mosquitoes also mean homeowners, farmers and governments have to spend money on pest-control programs, netting and other preventative measures.
+Mosquitoes also mean homeowners, farmers, and governments have to spend money on pest-control programs, netting, and other preventative measures.
 Mosquitoes also create non-tangible costs.
 What’s the cost of lost productivity caused by mosquito-borne illness?
-What’s the cost of lost opportunity and enjoyment caused by swarms of the insects preventing you from stepping outside to enjoy your days?
+What’s the cost of lost opportunity and enjoyment caused by swarms of insects preventing you from stepping outside to enjoy your days?
 Mosquitoes and mosquito-borne diseases can also affect local economies.
 When there is an outbreak of mosquito-borne diseases or an increase in the number of mosquitoes, tourism and recreational businesses can be affected.
 No matter how you add it up, mosquitoes can come with a very high price tag.

 Fighting Back Against Mosquitoes